exercism/javascript/exercises/concept/captains-log/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student how to generate psuedorandom numbers in JavaScript.
+The goal of this exercise is to teach the student how to generate pseudorandom numbers in JavaScript.

 ## Learning objectives